Deck Failure & Balcony Collapse

 The North American Deck and Railing Association compiles statistics on balcony collapses and deck failure injuries.
 The association says rates of injury due to deck failure, faulty railings and balcony collapses have been increasing in the last 10 years.

-Between 2000 and 2008, there were at least 30 deaths resulting from balcony failure, defective railings and deck collapses.
-Reports note that more the majority of people on collapsed balconies and failing decks are injured and sometimes killed.
+Between 2000 and 2008, there were at least 30 deaths resulting from balcony failures, defective railings and deck collapses.
+Reports note that the majority of people on collapsed balconies and failing decks are injured and sometimes killed.

 Of the millions of balconies and decks in the United States, many are decades old, and in bad disrepair.
 Homeowners and landlords have a responsibility to protect residents and guests, and if a known dangerous balcony collapses or deck fails, victims may be able to file premises liability claims and deck failure lawsuits against those accountable.